Indra Thohir: Style of coaching

 As a coach, Thohir is known to have great authority among players.
 In training, Thohir does not privilege star players and is against favoritism.
 As a consequence of his seriousness in carrying out his responsibilities as a coach, Thohir could not leave training.
 In tactics, Thohir overhauled Persib's formation from 4–3–3 to 3–5–2.
 It was the first time that the 3–5–2 was introduced to Indonesian football.
 "At first it was an obstacle.
 But, it was just a matter of habit," said Thohir, quoted from the book Persib Juara by Endan Suhendra.

 Personal life

 Thohir is married to Aat Ratnawati, with whom he has two sons and a daughter.
 According to his wife, Thohir's hobbies include singing, dancing, and playing golf.
 He said in an interview that his golf skills were pretty good for an amateur.
 After retiring, he founded a golf club named Golf Spirit Club with his friends.
 Although he no longer runs the club, Thohir still makes frequent visits.
 He also continued lecturing in UPI and several other state universities in West Java.

 On 8 March 2015, Thohir was hospitalized after having a low level of platelets in his blood due to a virus.
-He would recover and leave the hospital.